dldnxks12/Reinforcement-Learning-2024/RL/4 : Dynamic Programing/README.md

 - Dynamic Programming

-      A collection of algorithms that can be used to compute optimal policies given a perfect model (MDP)
+      A collection of algorithms that can be used to compute optimal policies, given a perfect model (MDP)

+      * Assumption in DP
+        1) Perfect Model; p(s', r | s, a), is given.
+        2) finite MDP

-      # Limitation in utility
+      * Limitation
               1) A perfect model; p(s', r | s, a), is needed
-        2) great computational expense

-      # Typical assumption in DP
-        1) Perfect Model is given.
-        2) finite MDP
+              2) Intractable in inifinite MDP

-      >> If we find optimal v, q then we can recover optimal policy directly (i.e. greedy policy)
+      If we find optimal v(π) and q(π), then we can get optimal policy π, directly (i.e. greedy policy).